skelloapp/terraform-aws-bedrock/README.md

 }
 ```

+See the additional optional variables for deploying guardrails [here](https://github.com/aws-ia/terraform-aws-bedrock/blob/12b2681ce9a0ee5c7acd6d44289e5e1b98203a8a/variables.tf#L306)

 ## Prompt Management

 Amazon Bedrock provides the ability to create and save prompts using Prompt management so that you can save time by applying the same prompt to different workflows.
 You can include variables in the prompt so that you can adjust the prompt for different use case.
+To create a prompt, you set the `create_prompt` variable to `true` and pass in the appropriate values.

 ### Prompt Variants